Murder of Ilan Halimi: Police investigation

 The French police were heavily criticized because they initially believed that antisemitism was not a factor in the crime.

-Police have attributed to the banlieues' gang subculture a "poisonous mentality that designates Jews as enemies along with other 'outsiders,'" such as Americans, mainstream French, and Europeans in general.
+Police attributed to the banlieues' gang subculture a "poisonous mentality that designates Jews as enemies along with other 'outsiders,'" such as Americans, mainstream French, and Europeans in general.
 "If they could have gotten their hands on a (non-Jewish) French cop in the same way, they probably would have done the same thing," a retired police chief opined.
 This may have hampered the original investigation.
 Antisemitism is an aggravating circumstance (circonstance aggravante) in a murder case in France.

 Ruth Halimi, Ilan's mother, subsequently co-authored a book with Émilie Frèche titled 24 jours: la vérité sur la mort d'Ilan Halimi (24 days: the truth about the death of Ilan Halimi), released April 2009.
 In the book, Ruth claimed that French police never suspected her son's kidnappers would kill the 23-year-old after three weeks in captivity in 2006, partly because they would not face the antisemitic character of the crime (as reported in the French newspaper Le Figaro). Émilie Frèche stated that "by denying the anti-semitic character, ... [the police] did not figure out the profile of the gang."
 The book details how Ilan's parents were told to stay silent during the ordeal and were ordered not to seek aid in order to pay the ransom, nor show their son's photo to people who might have come forward with information about his whereabouts.

-In an interview with Elle Magazine on March 27, 2009, Ruth Halimi stated that "The police were completely off the mark.
+In an interview with Elle Magazine on 27 March 2009, Ruth Halimi stated that "The police were completely off the mark.
 They thought they were dealing with classic bandits, but these people were beyond the norm."
 Halimi stated that she wrote the book to "alert public opinion to the danger of anti-semitism which has returned in other forms, so that a story like this can never happen again".